n-amul/SPH_Fluid/README.md

 cmake -Bbuild . -DCMAKE_BUILD_TYPE=Debug
 ```

-- `-Bbuild` specifies the build directory.
-- `.` indicates the source directory is the current directory.
 - `-DCMAKE_BUILD_TYPE=Debug` sets the build type to Debug.
 - now you can build by using the command palate or pressing `ctrl+f7`
 - the dependencies listed in Dependency.cmake will be downloaded.